-- 115 qualified for matriculation in Arts.
+115 qualified for matriculation in Arts.

-- $9\,$ qualified for matriculation in Arts or Medicine. $5\,$ qualified for matriculation in Arts or Applied Science. - 12 qualified for matriculation in Arts or Medicine or Applied Science. - 38 qualified for matriculation in Applied Science. - 2 qualified for matriculation in Medicine.
+9 qualified for matriculation in Arts or Medicine.
+5 qualified for matriculation in Arts or Applied

+- 5 qualified for matriculation in Arts or Applied Science. - 12 qualified for matriculation in Arts or Medicine or Applied Science.

+38 qualified for matriculation in Applied Science.

+2 qualified for matriculation in Medicine.

-The first examination under the new First Year Exhibition scheme in the Faculty of Arts was held in June, 1903, in conjunction with the Matriculation Examination, and the following Exhibitions were awarded:-Two, of the value of \$300 each, for an examination on special work; five, of the value of \$150 each, for an examination on the matriculation subjects and additional work; and six, of values ranging from \$100 to \$125, for an examination on the matriculation subjects alone.
+The first examination under the new First Year Exhibition scheme in the Faculty of Arts was held in June, 1903, in conjunction with the Matriculation, Examination, and the following Exhibitions were awarded:-Two, of the value of \$300 each, for an examination on special work; five, of the value of \$150 each, for an examination on the matriculation subjects and additional work; and six, of values ranging from \$100 to \$125, for an examination on the matriculation subjects alone.